-Although I spend most of my time in our glass studio, I continue to paint.
-My art, both glass and painting, is energized by the beauty of nature, from Maui most recently to the mountains and forests of central Oregon.
-I love to translate the color, shape and form of my surroundings to canvas and glass.
-When I’m painting or forming a piece of glass art, I am inspired.
-I feel complete joy and harmony… I feel a peaceful and balanced energy.
-Art has truly become my life’s passion!
-Art is my road to Harmony”.
+Although she spent most of her time in the glass studio, she continued to paint.
+Her art, both glass and painting, was energized by the beauty of nature, from Maui and most recently to the mountains and forests of central Oregon.
+She loved to translate the color, shape and form of her surroundings to canvas and glass.
+When she was painting or forming a piece of glass art, she felt inspired.
+She felt complete joy and harmony…a peaceful and balanced energy.
+Art truly became her life’s passion!
+“Art is my road to Harmony”.
 We are very sad to report that Sandy passed away in September 2023.
 Many of her designs are being continued by her husband, Bob.

-I have dabbled in watercolor painting for over 25 years, taking courses in drawing and watercolor on and off, without a serious commitment to art until mid 2012.
+I have dabbled in watercolor painting for over 35 years, taking courses in drawing and watercolor on and off, without a serious commitment to art until mid 2012.
 I was a full time engineer and manager in the defense industry until being forced to retire in February, 2012.